 Preliminaries 1.
 Process Held: Ductline Route and Pit/Streetlight Location Submission Details: At least two (2) working days prior to the commencement of excavation.
 Release of Hold Point: The City's Representative will inspect the marked out route and locations, prior to authorising the release of the Hold Point.
 2. Process Held: Main Switchboard Submission Details: At least two (2) working days prior to installation of the MSB Release of Hold Point: The City's Representative will inspect the MSB, prior to authorising the release of the Hold Point 3.
 Process Held: Decommissioning of Lighting Submission Details: At least two (2) working days before decommissioning of Ausgrid lighting Release of Hold Point: The City's Representative will inspect the operational lighting, prior to authorising the release of the Hold Point 4.
 Process Held: Ductline and Pit Placement Submission Details: At least two (2) days prior to backfill of the ductlines Release of Witness Point: The City's Representative will inspect the installations, prior to authorising the release of the Witness Point unless advised otherwise 5.
-Process Held: Poles Submission Details: At least two (2) working days before mounting the poles on the constructed footing Release of Witness Point: The City's Representative will inspect the poles prior to releasing the Witness Point 6.
-Process Held: Pole Location
+Process Held: Poles Submission Details: At least two (2) working days before mounting the poles on the constructed footing

-Submission Details: At least two (2) working days before installing the poles Release of Witness Point: The City's Representative will review the surveyed location of the pole positionsprior to releasing the Witness Point 7.
-Process Held: Draw Cables Submission Details: At least two (2) working days before backfilling Release of Witness Point: The City's Representative shall inspect the draw wires and pulled cables prior to releasing the Witness Point 8.
-Process Held: Electrical Inspection Submission Details: At least two (2) working days prior to commissioning of the service Release of Witness Point: The City's Representative shall attend the electrical inspection and test prior to releasing the Witness Pont
+The City's Representative will inspect the poles prior to releasing the Witness Point Pole Location At least two (2) working days before installing the poles The City's Representative will review the surveyed location of the pole positions prior to releasing the Witness Point Draw Cables At least two (2) working days before backfill The City's Representative shall inspect the draw wires and pulled cables prior to releasing the Witness Point Electrical Inspection At least two (2) working days prior to commissioning of the service The City's Representative shall attend the electrical inspection and test prior to releasing the Witness Pont ltem Activity Tolerances 1.
+Setout All street lights, pits, switchboards and the like shall be installed within 100mm of the location shown on the construction drawings 2.
+Streetlight The offset at the top of the streetlight shall not vary by more than 25mm from the vertical measured on the centreline of the pole 3.
+Pits Finished position of pits to be flush with the adjacent roadway or footway level